brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 3. Create User Roles and Configure Permissions <a name="createRoles"></a>
 Let's navigate into your server settings and create some user roles.
 We'll make one for GMs, and one for players.
 Later, there will be one for your music bot too.
 Roles enable you to create profiles of server permissions.
 Permissions determine how much freedom and control user have in your server.
 As the owner of this server, you permanently have administrator permissions - they can't be taken away from you, even by others with administrator privileges.
 Ownership is not a role.
 We'll deal with both roles and permissions in this section.

+As you begin scaling your community and adding features to your server, you will need more complex roles and permissions.
+But that's not what this guide is about.

 ### 3.1.
 Roles

+Roles are essential to maintaining a well-organized and stable server.

 #### 3.1.1 Creating Roles
 **Follow along** - let's start with a role for GMs.